BryBon/p2BryceBond/README.md

 ![Image from Unknown Car](https://raw.githubusercontent.com/BryBon/p2BryceBond/main/Unknown%20car.png)

   This car has three main dial sections.
-The far left dial section has a dial for fuel level, the engine tempature, and an indactor of the driving mode.
+The far-left dial section has a dial for fuel level, the engine temperature, and an indicator of the driving mode.
 The middle section has the speedometer, a display of the total miles and the miles on the trip, and a display for the outside temp.
-The far right dial contains the tachometer and most of the cars warning lights.
+The far-right dial contains the tachometer and most of the cars warning lights.
 The dark black sections most likely contain the light used in operation of the car, like the blinkers signal lights.
 There is a button on the bottom to reset the trip milage.

  Pros
  - Very simple to use